-The Alliance produced a technical note on the protection of children during the COVID-19 pandemic.
+The Alliance has now produced a version 2 of the technical note on the protection of children during the COVID-19 pandemic.
 The aim of this brief is to support child protection practitioners to better respond to the child protection risks during a COVID-19 pandemic.
-Part 1 presents the potential child protection risks COVID-19 can pose to children.
-Part 2 presents programmatic options in line with the 2019 Minimum Standards for Child Protection in Humanitarian Action (CPMS) and the Guidance Note: Protection of Children During Infectious Disease Outbreaks.

 It is with great pride that the global Child Protection Minimum Standards Working Group (CPMS WG) of the Alliance for Child Protection in Humanitarian Action (The Alliance) unveils the 2019 Edition of the CPMS.